ibm-cloud-docs/hpc-ibm-spectrumlsf/accessing-lsf-gui.md

     * by using the LDAP username and password that you configured during {{site.data.keyword.cloud}} HPC cluster deployment.
     * by using an existing LDAP username and password.

-Clear the browser's cache if you encounter slowness in loading or accessing LSF Application Center.
+Clear the browsers cache if you encounter slowness in loading or accessing LSF Application Center.
 {: tip}

 ## Accessing LSF Application Center through VNC (remote) consoles